- Measuring Growth

 The value-added model for Ohio's Reading and Math tests in grades 4–8 is a gain-based model, which means that it measures growth between two points in time for a group of students.
 To estimate the average achievement of a group of students, EVAAS does not simply average the students' assessment scores in the selected subject and grade.
 Instead, it uses all EOG scores across years, grades, and subjects.
 Using this much data helps to minimize the impact of measurement error associated with any individual test score.
 It also allows all students to be included, even those with incomplete testing histories.
 The resulting estimates of each group's average achievement are more precise and reliable, and they better reflect the group of students served, despite missing test scores or high mobility.

 The growth expectation is met when a cohort of students from grade to grade maintains the same relative position with respect to statewide student achievement in that year for a specific subject and grade.
-For more details about this model, please see section 2.2 of the Statistical Models and Business Rules.
+For more details about this model, please click the Value Added Resources link on the login page to view the technical reports.

 How is value-added calculated for Ohio's End-of-Course Exams?

 The value-added model for Ohio's End-of-Course exams is a regression-based model that measures the difference between students' expected scores for a particular subject/year with their actual scores.
 The growth expectation is met when students with a district/school/teacher made the same amount of progress as students in the average district/school/teacher with the state for that same year/subject/grade.
 This model does not require that students have previous test scores in the same content area, or even the same subject area, so it is a good fit for end-of-course exams.
 Instead, a student must have at least three prior assessment scores for an expected score to be generated.
 This does not mean three years of scores or three scores in the same subject, but simply three prior scores across grades and subjects.
 The process of generating each student's expected score begins with building a robust statistical model of all students who took the selected assessment in the most recent year.
 The model includes the scores of all students in the state or reference group along with their testing histories across years, grades, and subjects.
 This model determines the relationships of all the prior assessment scores to students' performance on the selected assessment.
-For more details about this model, see section 2.3 of the Statistical Models and Business Rules.
+For more details about this model, please click the Value Added Resources link on the login page to view the technical reports.

 How can value-added models predict student performance on tests using test scores from other subjects?